marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 Figure 10: the ROI view interface

-Interface summary: the view utility
+.. admonition:: Interface summary - the view utility
+   :class: interfacenote note

    The view utility allows you to click around the image to review the ROI in the standard orthogonal views.
 You can select multiple ROIs to view on the same structural.
 The list box to the left of the axial view allows you to move to a particular ROI (if you have more than one).
 When the cross-hairs are in the ROI, the information panel will show details for that ROI, such as centre of mass, and volume in mm.
 The default structural image is the MNI 152 T1 average brain; you can choose any image to display ROIs on by clicking on the Options... menu in the MarsBaR window, then choosing Edit Options..., followed by Default structural.

 Refining the ROI
 ----------------